The University of Texas at Austin

 Faculty Participation in the Bridging Disciplines Programs

-The Bridging Disciplines Programs depend on faculty involvement and direction in every facet of the programs, from developing and overseeing the curricula, to admitting students, to mentoring students in connecting experiences, to teaching BDP forum seminar courses, to allowing existing courses to be listed in the various programs.
-Each of the BDPs was formed by drawing together faculty from across multiple colleges and schools at UT, and the certificates offered through the program reflect areas of faculty expertise as well as student interest.
+The Bridging Disciplines Programs (BDPs) depend on faculty involvement and direction in every facet of the programs.
+Each of the BDPs was formed by drawing together faculty from across multiple colleges and schools at UT.

 Serving on BDP Faculty Panels